matteoventura83/churn_bank_credit_card_eligibility_project/README.md

 <ul><li><b>Profiles</b> — identifying and definining <b>two customer segments</b> with a <b>high likelihood of attrition</b></li>
 <li><b>Age</b> — evaluateing whether age is a <b>reliable predictor of credit card eligibility</b>, compared to other variables</li></ul>

-The work applies statistical analysis, visualization, and machine learning models to extract insights that can support strategic decisions in the banking sector.
+This work applies statistical analysis, visualization, and machine learning models to extract insights that can support strategic decisions in the banking sector.

 ## Dataset